fatma279/TextDisplay_byRemoteControl/README.md

 # TextDisplay_byRemoteControl
-moving a text on led matrix by remote control for project vedio follow this link :
+moving a text on led matrix by remote control for project video follow this link : https://www.youtube.com/watch?v=pf6wlqOjJgI